codykingham/needal/README.md

 "NEED Annotations and Labels!"

-Annotation tool for use with Text-Fabric
+Annotation and auto-labeling tool for use with Text-Fabric